space-cadet/space-cadet.github.io/memory-bank/systemPatterns.md

 The architecture is designed with these extension points:

 ### 1. Additional Pages
+Multi-page structure now includes:
+- Dedicated projects page with categorized software showcases
-Structure allows for adding detailed pages for:
+- Structure allows for additional detailed pages:
   - Individual research areas
   - Publication collections
   - Teaching resources

 ### 2. Content Management
 Could be extended to use a static site generator without changing the core architecture